Edwards-R/understanding_docs/layers-in-taxonomy.md

 Previously, we identified and started the process of solving the issue of nomenclatural divergence.
 However, the envisioned solution encountered a series of design problems which need to be overcome.
 Specifically, the solution identified two distinct varieties of nomenclatural divergence, and it was not at all clear how to implement a version control system that the solution demands.
 Thankfully, we can once again use well-established system design patterns to solve the issue almost instantly.

 ## Separation of Concerns
+### Defining a concern
 In software parlance, a 'concern' refers to a specific area of responsibility for a given part of a design.
-For example, a sending a letter via post can be considered to have four concerns:
+For example, a sending a letter via post can be considered to have five concerns:

 - A postbox to hold mail for pickup
 - A person to collect the mail from the postbox
 - A place to sort the mail and decide where to send it
 - A person to deliver the mail
+- A postbox to hold delivered mail

+Concerns may also be grouped to form meta-concerns.
+For example we can group the above concerns up into:

+- Places to hold mail
+    - Postbox for pickup
+    - Mail sorting facility
+    - Postbox for delivery

+- People to move mail between holding areas
+    - Collect mail from postbox
+    - Deliver mail to postbox

+If desired, we can also break down any item into concerns of its own.
+A mail sorting center itself is a complex operation that involves the interaction of many different concerns, some of which may again be broken down.

+### Application to taxonomic and nomenclatural versioning
-Using the idea of concerns, we can solve our problem of versioning in a very neat manner: changes to the *type concept* belong in the *taxonomic* realm of concern, where as changes to regional nomenclature to better match the taxonomic concept exist in a (relatively) novel realm of concern.
-This more novel concern will henceforth be referred to as the *interpretation* layer, as it is concerned with managing the various regional interpretations of the type concept.
+Using the idea of concerns, we can solve our problem of versioning in a very neat manner:

+- Changes to the *type concept* belong in the *taxonomic* realm of concern
+- Changes to regional nomenclature belong in the *nomenclatural* realm of concern

+### Previous use of the term 'nomenclatural'
+The term 'nomenclatural' poses a problem here, as the term is in common usage for a different aspect of nomenclature (mainly defining names, what's an acceptable name etc).
+In order to prevent confusion and misinformation on what our 'nomenclatural' concern handles, it is necessary to provide an alternative name.
+Our 'nomenclature' concern is centred on the idea of managing various different interpretations of a name.
+The concern will therefore be titled the *interpretational* realm of concern, giving us the two concerns of:

+- Taxonomy
+- Interpretation

 ## How does this fix our problem?
-Now that the two areas of taxonomy and interpretation have separated, the versioning follows the same procedure.
+Now that the two areas of taxonomy and interpretation have separated, the versioning can follow the same procedure.
 First, apply the version to the type, e.g.

 > *Bombus lucorum t4*